-The authors also acknowledge with gratitude the support from the Ministry of Higher Education Malaysia, which provided funding under the Fundamental Research Grant Scheme (FRGS) (FRGS/1/2023/STG06/UMT/02/4) and from Universiti Malaysia Terengganu.
+The funding support is from the Ministry of Higher Education Malaysia, which provided funding under the Fundamental Research Grant Scheme (FRGS) (FRGS/1/2023/STG06/UMT/02/4) and from Universiti Malaysia Terengganu.

 Ethical Statement

 This study does not contain any studies with human or animal subjects performed by any of the authors.